Can badass female characters ever be redeemed?

 1. Authorial intent

 Unsurprisingly, both Tolkien and Lewis were operating within a consciously Christian frame of reference, and in a time when modern feminism was only just starting to get a significant foothold.
-Their view of femininity precluded the kind of badass superheroines we have grown accustomed to in the popular media.
-Even though Lucy enjoys going into battle in The Horse And His Boy, and Lewis is perhaps flirting with the kind of chivalric white-knighting that led to our modern sensibilities, he openly says that she is only as useful in war as a boy.
-So if modern audiences are inclined to impute to her or to Susan or Eowyn modern badassery, it seems obvious that the fault does not lie with their creators.
+Their view of femininity precluded the kind of badass superheroines we have grown accustomed to in popular media.
+Even though Lucy enjoys going into battle in The Horse And His Boy, and Lewis is perhaps flirting with the kind of chivalric white-knighting that led to our modern sensibilities, he openly says that she is only as “useful” in war as a boy.
+So if modern audiences are inclined to impute to her—or to Susan or Eowyn—modern badassery, obviously the fault does not lie with their creators.
 Admittedly the interplay between authors’ and audiences’ interpretive responsibilities is a somewhat vexed issue, but I’m siding with Tokien and Lewis in this case.

 However, shifting from there and ignoring the fuzzy middle ground until my second heading, other characters like Buffy and Wonder Woman are obvious cases of the opposite pole.
 Here, even if I knew nothing of their provenance and the views of their creators, I could easily infer that they are vehicles for intentionally glorifying women in masculine roles.